Tyill/SVisual/README.md

 * viewing in a web browser

-* Zabbix agent support
+* Zabbix agent supported

-* Save into ClickHouseDb support
+* Save into ClickHouseDb supported

 ## Demo